 What Size TV is Best Above a Fireplace?

 Having a TV above your fireplace is going to look best when your TV is appropriately sized for your mantel.
 A TV that’s between ⅔ to ⅞ of your mantel width is best.
-If it will be a Frame TV like ours, take the frame size into account too if you’re going to choose a chunky frame (with the TV + frame being less than ⅞ your mantel width).
+If it will be a Frame TV like {this one} we bought, take the frame size into account too if you’re going to choose a chunky frame (with the TV + frame being less than ⅞ your mantel width).
 Remember that TV sizes are based on their diagonal measurement, so a 55″ TV is several inches less than 55″ when measuring its width.

 Our mantel width is 69″, which (using the ⅔ – ⅞ rule) meant that a good TV width would be between 46-60″.
 We were debating between the 55″ (which measures 48.7″ wide x 27.9″ high) and the 65″ (which measures 57.4″ wide x 32.8″ high) sizes which both fell into this sweet spot zone.
 Can you guess which one I was leaning towards and which one Jeff was leaning towards?
 Yep, he felt strongly about the 65″ TV and since he’s pretty go-with-the-flow about everything else in our house, I nervously agreed to it.
 But only after I did a mock-up of both sizes to get an idea of what they’d look like (doing this always helps me so much!):